CluelessBiker/project4-print-statements/README.md

  - When running the newly created test in forms.py, the following error occurred in the terminal: "Got an error creating the test database: permission denied to create database".
  - A [Slack comment](https://code-institute-room.slack.com/archives/C026PTF46F5/p1647428298841409?thread_ts=1647427231.501879&cid=C026PTF46F5) provided the answer for this, & suggested that the new DATABASES variable in the settings.py file needed to be commented out, and the original one to be made active again for the tests to work.
  - Following this steps allowed the test to perform as expected.

+13. AssertionError: 301 != 200:
+ - The second test implemented from the "Hello Django" project failed each time it was ran.
+ - The answer on how to resolve it was ascertained from [Stackoverflow](https://stackoverflow.com/questions/21215035/django-test-always-returning-301), and adding an ```follow=True``` to the code in turn caused the tests to pass.

 ### Validator Testing
 - html files pass through the [W3C validator](https://validator.w3.org/) with no html issues found